mavlink/MAVSDK-docs/en/contributing/build.md

 ### System-wide Install {#dronecore_system_wide_install}

-System-wide installation copies DroneCore to the standard system-wide locations for your platform (On Ubuntu Linux this is **/usr/local/**).
+System-wide installation copies the SDK headers and binaries to the standard system-wide locations for your platform (On Ubuntu Linux this is **/usr/local/**).

-> **Warning** System-wide installation overwrites any previously installed version of DroneCore.
+> **Warning** System-wide installation overwrites any previously installed version of the SDK.

-To install DroneCore system-wide:
+To install the SDK system-wide:

 ```sh
 make clean  #REQUIRED!